Dash-Industry-Forum/Dash-Industry-Forum.github.io/content/guidelines/others.md

 * Community review is open until Feb 15th, 2023.
 Publication is expected by March 31, 2023.
 * Comments may be submitted through [github](https://github.com/Dash-Industry-Forum/Content-Steering/issues).

-## DASH-IF Interoperability Specification: Watermarking
+## DASH-IF Candidate Technical Specification: DASH-IF Forensic A/B Watermarking

-* A initial version for community review for the DASH-IF IOP Watermarking specification is available [here (pdf)](https://dash-industry-forum.github.io/docs/DASH-IF-IOP_OTT-Watermarking.pdf)
+* A second community review for the new New Candidate Technical Specification "DASH-IF Forensic A/B Watermarking" is available [here (pdf)](https://dash-industry-forum.github.io/docs/IOP-Guidelines/DASH-IF-CTS-00XX-AB-Watermarking-0.9.pdf)
-* This document is about so-called A/B watermarking techniques for ABR content where a series of A and B variants of segments are consumed by devices.
-It introduces an end-to-end architecture supporting service-side forensic watermarking when delivered on an OTT system.
-It defines:
-  * a format for a token carrying a series of A/B decision unique for every device.
-This token is used at the edge for delivering the right variant.
-  * Metadata and mechanisms for carrying this metadata from a transcoder to the edge.
-This is used for synchronizing the series on the same timeline for all devices.
-* It supports any forensic watermarking technique, any encoder and any CDN.
-This is the result of the work in the Content Protection and Security task force in DASH-IF and has been done in collaboration between watermarking technology providers (NAGRA, Synamedia, Irdeto, Verimatrix), CDN providers (Akamai, AWS) and others.
+* This second version is a significant update addressing all comments received during the initial community review.
+* Scope and Abstract:
+   * The scope of this work is the definition of an architecture and an Application Programming Interface (API) for supporting A/B forensic watermarking for Over-The-Top (OTT) on content that is delivered in an Adaptive Bitrate (ABR) format.
+To the possible extend, the proposed solutions do not make assumptions on the ABR technology that is being used, it can be for example, DASH or HLS.
+A/B forensic watermarking means that at least two watermarked versions of content (variant A and variant B) are delivered up to a CDN edge server from the encoder.
+The edge server is responsible for delivering either the A or B variant of every segment to the device.
+   * While digital watermarking can be used for different use cases, this work will focus on forensic use cases.
+In this context, it is used to define the origin of content leakage.
+The watermarking technology modifies media content in a robust and invisible way in order to encode a unique identifier, e.g., a unique session ID.
+The embedded watermark provides means to identify where the media content, that has been redistributed without authorization, is coming from.
+In other words, the watermark is used to forensically trace the origin of content leakage.
+* This document is a candidate Technical Specification.
+DASH-IF is expecting to publish this initially, but to submit the specification ETSI, for which DASH-IF has a PAS agreement.
+It is expected that the final document will be published as an ETSI technical specification.
-* Community review is open until May 31st, 2022.
-Publication is expected by August 31, 2022.
+* Community review is open until February 28, 2023.
+Publication is expected by March 31, 2023 as DASH-IF version and by June 30, 2023 as ETSI TS.
-* Comments may be submitted through the [github](https://github.com/Dash-Industry-Forum/Watermarking/issues).
+* Comments in the community review phase may be submitted through the [github](https://github.com/Dash-Industry-Forum/Watermarking/issues).

 # DASH-IF Position and White Papers